Kubernetes On-Premises: How to Automate and Optimize Costs

 Cast AI now extends its automation and cost optimization capabilities beyond the three major cloud providers (AWS, Azure, and Google Cloud Platform) to on-premises Kubernetes clusters and additional cloud providers like Red Hat OpenShift, Oracle Cloud, IBM Cloud, and Linode.

-With features like automated workload rightsizing, bin-packing, and comprehensive cost monitoring, Cast AI enables DevOps and platform teams to improve efficiency, reduce costs, and enhance overall performance.
+With features like automated workload rightsizing, bin-packing, and comprehensive cost monitoring, Cast enables DevOps and platform teams to improve efficiency, reduce costs, and enhance overall performance.

-Let’s explore the most common issues teams face when running Kubernetes on-prem and how Cast AI addresses them via automation.
+Let’s explore the most common issues teams face when running Kubernetes on-prem and how Cast addresses them via automation.

 Challenges of managing Kubernetes on-prem